Study Groups

 Curriculum Leaders Study Group

 This study group is composed of deputy and assistant superintendents and district level directors of curriculum.
 The group pursues questions about what constitutes 21st Century skills, and district leadership's role and responsibility to collaborate with staff by managing changes required in curriculum, instruction and administration to ensure that students graduate in possession of these skills.
+This dynamic group functions as a real-time think tank for participants as, in addition to big questions around 21st century skills, the group also confronts critical issues confronting public education today.

 The group is facilitated by: